SolarArbiter/solarforecastarbiter-core/solarforecastarbiter/reports/templates/template.md

 ### Observations and forecasts

 The table below shows the observation, forecast pairs analyzed in this report.
-The table includes the unprocessed observation and forecast *interval label* (beginning, ending, instanteous) and *interval length*.
+The table includes the unprocessed observation and forecast *interval label* (beginning, ending, instantaneous) and *interval length*.
 If these quantities do not match, the Solar Forecast Arbiter must align and/or resample the data before computing error statistics.
 The Solar Forecast Arbiter typically aligns the observation data to the forecast data.
 The aligned and resampled parameters are also shown below.

 {# Need to get report's realignment and resampling info into here.
 Need some nice formatting to make this table more readable.
 Also fix forecast link's hard coded /single route. column widths controlled by |--|--| line #}